Peruvians clamor anew for president's removal

 Castillo, a leftist former rural school teacher and union leader, faced vehement opposition from Congress during his 18 months in office, and had been the subject of numerous criminal investigations into allegations of widespread graft.

-His ouster sparked nationwide protests, with Peru's rights ombudsman reporting 22 people killed in clashes and more than 600 injured.
+His ouster sparked nationwide protests, with the ombudsman reporting 22 people killed in clashes and more than 600 injured.

 Boluarte's government declared a 30-day nationwide state of emergency, while she attempted to calm the uproar by seeking to bring forward elections.

-The demonstrations died down over the holiday period, but by Wednesday the protesters had remobilized.
+The demonstrations died down over the holiday period, but by Wednesday had remobilized.

 "There are ten blockades, mainly around Puno," government spokesman Alberto Otarola told reporters in Lima, where a crisis center was erected.